ocif/FUTbot/README.md

 # FUTbot

 ## Description
 This script is designed to automate the process of buying players on the FIFA Ultimate Team web app within the constraints of a maximum "Buy Now" price and a specified number of players to purchase.
-It includes mechanisms to handle waiting periods and to check for the success of each transaction. nice
+It includes mechanisms to handle waiting periods and to check for the success of each transaction.

 ## Dependencies
 - selenium